These simple art activities for toddlers are open-ended allowing the child for a multi-sensory experience making the process of learning more fun!

 “Keep the marker on the paper.”

-You can give her words to understand what she is doing.
+You can give words to understand what your toddler is doing.
+Here’s some ideas for how to talk with your kids about art.

 “Look at the red dots you’re making!
 I see big dots over here and little dots over here.”